- Coffee Machine

 From here you have access to the sitting room through a glass door.
 This room maximizes light and space with its three quarter length windows making up one and a half of its walls.
 There is a wood burning stove, a comfy armchair and sofa and an eclectic mix of bits and pieces which keep you engaged.
 The ceilings are slanted with wooden beams and there is an exposed stone wall which makes a charming contrast.

-Shallow stairs running along the side of the sitting room take you up to the 15th Century dining room with fireplace, piano, mezzanine and access to the garden terrace.
+Shallow stairs take you up to the 15th Century dining room with fireplace (decoration only), piano, mezzanine and access to the upper garden terrace.
 This room makes an ideal spot for hosting a dinner party.

-A fully equipped, brand new kitchen with oven, dishwasher, large fridge freezer, microwave, coffee percolator, toaster and plenty of kitchen utensils and crockery is conveniently located close by.
+A fully equipped kitchen with oven, dishwasher, large fridge freezer, microwave, coffee percolator, toaster and plenty of kitchen utensils and crockery is conveniently located close by.

 Most rooms have fans provided for the summer months, but the walls in these medieval homes are thick and keep them cool during July and August.